lenra-io/template-bun-ts/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run the Javascript template just run:
+To run the template just run:
 ```console
 lenra dev
 ```

 You can then access the application by opening [`localhost:4000`](http://localhost:4000) on your web browser.

-This template is a basic implementation of a Lenra application using the Javascript language.
+This template is a basic implementation of a Lenra application using the TypeScript language.
 You can get your application started by using this template.

 <p align="right">(<a href="#top">back to top</a>)</p>